jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/9Jyhyaj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We will try dns traffic.
-Go up to the search bar in Wire Sharp and type "dns".
-Click on the green fin icon to clear Wire Shark.
+Go up to the search bar in Wireshark and type "dns".
+Click on the green fin icon to clear Wireshark.
 In PowerShell type "nslookup www.google.com" we should see some DNS traffic come in.
 It will send us some google IP addresses.
 In the Wire Shark search bar, you can type "udp.port==53".
-Clear out the Wire SHark info and type "nslookup www.disney.com".
+Clear out the Wireshark info and type "nslookup www.disney.com".
 It should display IP addresses from Disney.
 </p>
 <br />